Wimbledon Championships: Ball boys and ball girls

-In the championship games, ball boys and girls, known as BBGs, play a crucial role in the smooth running of the tournament, with a brief that a good BBG "should not be seen.
+In the championship games, ball boys and girls, known as BBGs, have a brief that a good BBG "should not be seen.
 They should blend into the background and get on with their jobs quietly."

 From 1947 ball boys were recruited from Goldings, the only Barnardos school to provide them.
 Prior to this, from the 1920s onwards, the ball boys came from The Shaftesbury Children's Home.

 Since 1969, BBGs have been drawn from local schools.
-Traditionally, Wandsworth Boys School in Sutherland Grove, Southfields and Mayfield Girls School on West Hill in Wandsworth, both now defunct, were the schools of choice for selection of BBGs.
+Traditionally, Wandsworth Boys School in Sutherland Grove, Southfields and Mayfield Girls School on West Hill in Wandsworth (only Southfields remains extant), were the schools of choice for selection of BBGs.
 This was possibly owing to their proximity to the club.
 Since 2008 they have been drawn from schools in the London boroughs of Merton, Sutton, Kingston, and Wandsworth, as well as from Surrey.
 BBGs have an average age of 15, being drawn from the school years nine and ten.
 They serve for one, or if re-selected, for up to five tournaments, up to year thirteen.

 Starting in 2005, BBGs work in teams of six, two at the net, four at the corners, and teams rotate one hour on court, one hour off, (two hours depending on the court) for the day's play.
 Teams are not told which court they will be working on the day, to ensure the same standards across all courts.
 With the expansion of the number of courts, and lengthening the tennis day, as of 2008, the number of BBGs required is around 250.
 Starting on the second Wednesday, the number of BBGs is reduced due to the decrease in the number of matches per day, leaving around 80 on the final Sunday.
 Each BBG receives a certificate, a can of used balls, a group photograph and a programme when leaving.
 BBG service is paid, with a total of £160-£250 being paid to each ball boy or girl after the 13-day period, depending on the number of days served, around £17 per day.
 Every BBG keeps their kit.
 BBG places are split 50:50 between boys and girls, with girls having been included since 1977, appearing on centre court since 1985.